Poundworld: Administration

+It was revealed on 19 July 2018 that the remaining 190 stores were to close on 10 August 2018, costing 2,339 jobs; after this date Poundworld would cease trading.

+In 2019, the owner of Bargain Buys, Manni Hussain, took over the running of the stores.
+However, the UK National Crime Agency issued an Unexplained Wealth Order shortly thereafter, on the basis of Mr Hussein's suspected money laundering, forcing him to hand over control of the company to the state.

 Online

 In May 2012, the company launched a wholesale website, targeted at market traders, eBay sellers and independent retailers.
 The website offers over 2,000 products including cleaning, DIY, stationery and pet care.
 Since launching online, the operation has seen a sales increase of 400%.

 The company followed this in February 2014 by launching a retail online pound store named poundshop.com.
 Poundworld supplied stock and product images for the single price website – the first of its kind.
 However, Poundworld decided to leave the project after six months, citing "a failure to reach a shared vision" with Smith.
 It launched another online shop in April 2015: Poundworld Plus, offering over 4,000 products, all at £1.
 It later changed the website name to Poundworld.co.uk.

 Notable products

 In June 2013, Poundworld launched a comfort bra priced at £1 and sold over 100,000 in a single day.
 The bra, made in China, received some criticism for its unglamorous appearance and its recommendation to hand-wash only.

 In November 2014, the company started selling a range of merchandise relating to Disney's film Frozen.
 At Poundworld's new store opening in Merthyr Tydfil in October, people waited for over an hour before it opened; fights broke out as stocks ran low.